Nutrition plays a significant role in physical performance and fitness.

 That’s why many vegans show signs of micronutrient-deficiency.
 That, of course, has a negative impact on their overall health and ability to perform physically.

 I had a co-worker whose bones were so brittle that she broke her hip while jogging.
-You don’t see injuries like that in people in their 30s who follow a well-balanced diet, including quality protein from animal sources.
+You don’t see injuries like that in people in their 30s who follow an animal-based diet, including quality protein from animal sources.

 That said, there appear to be numerous world-class athletes who follow (or claim to follow) a vegan lifestyle, according to Business Insider.
 I’d argue they perform well despite their dietary habits, not because of them.